 - Avoid certain foods like raw fish, unwashed vegetables and anything not cooked or heated through thoroughly

-- Eat nutritious meals and drinking lots of water
+- Eat nutritious meals and drink lots of water

 - Get plenty of sleep and regular exercise